nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

 - Ubuntu 20.04+
 - Debian 11+
 - RHEL/CentOS 8.2+
-    - Also includes other derivatives of RHEL such as RockyLinux or AlmaLinux
+    - Also includes other derivatives of RHEL such as RockyLinux or AlmaLinux, and will be delimited by `RHEL8` tabs in the docs.

 ## Install System Packages